-therefore, perform "an integral function in the sentencing guideline system."
+Guidelines Manual itself explicitly states, "it is difficult to prescribe a single set of guidelines that encompasses the broad range of human conduct potentially relevant to a sentencing decision."
+Departures, therefore, perform "an integral function in the sentencing guideline system."
 Departures help provide courts with a way to impose an appropriate sentence in exceptional circumstances.
 They also maintain the statutorily mandated "flexibility to permit individualized sentences when warranted by mitigating or aggravating factors not taken into account in the establishment of general sentencing practices."
-Running against this flexibility are admonishments, such as in the PROTECT Act, that departures should be rare.
-The Guidelines Manual cautions they should only apply in the "atypical" case lying outside the "heartland" of conduct covered by the guidelines.
+Running against this flexibility are admonishments, such as in the PROTECT Act,24 that departures should be rare.25 The Guidelines Manual cautions they should apply only in the "atypical" case lying outside the "heartland" of conduct covered by the guidelines.26

-A. CHAPTER FOUR, PART A - CRIMINAL HISTORY
+A. CHAPTER FOUR, PART A B CRIMINAL HISTORY